Find Cheap Homeowners Insurance Quotes in Your Area

 If you already have an existing home insurance policy and recently became the owner of a pit bull, you should verify whether your policy has any breed exclusions.
 Furthermore, you'll want to verify that dog bites are covered on and off your property.
 Some policies cover dog bites that happen on walks or trips outside your home or apartment.

-Breed blacklisting has been outlawed in some states, like Michigan and Pennsylvania.
+Breed blacklisting has been outlawed in some states, like Michigan, Nevada and Pennsylvania.
+New York may be joining that list, with a bill already passed through the state legislature.
 In those states, insurers are legally prohibited from canceling your coverage based on your dog's breed.
 However, most other states allow insurance companies to provide and deny coverage to dog owners as they see fit.
 Pit bulls are among the most commonly rejected dog breeds by home insurance companies.

 Fortunately for pit bull owners, there are a few homeowners and renters insurance companies that don't blacklist pit bulls.
 Instead, these companies look at an individual dog's past behavior to assess insurance risk and are considered some of the best homeowners or renters insurance companies that cover pit bulls.

 Unless your pit bull has bitten someone in the past, you're eligible to receive homeowners insurance coverage through State Farm.
-The company considers each dog's personal bite history to assess their insurance risk rather than having a rule that impacts every dog from a specific breed.
+The company considers each dog's personal bite history to assess its insurance risk rather than having a rule that impacts every dog from a specific breed.
 State Farm offers pit bull owners access to homeowners and renters insurance policies.

 Although USAA restricts its policies to U.S. military members and their families, it is one of the best insurance companies for pit bull owners.
 USAA's homeowners and renters insurance policies don't enforce any dog breed restrictions.
 Additionally, the company determines whether to provide coverage based on a dog's previous bite history, meaning that most pit bulls with a clean track record qualify for coverage.